IsratAhmed/Adventure_Game/README.md

 6. Once the packages have been installed, open the react app in browser using the command: 'npm start'

-Note* the frontend app should run on ‘localhost:3000’ unless you have another application running on this port - if so, you will be prompted to use another port option i.e. localhost:3001.
+*Note - the frontend app should run on ‘localhost:3000’ unless you have another application running on this port - if so, you will be prompted to use another port option i.e. localhost:3001.
 This will not affect the running of the project.